remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

 ### Release process

-1. Checkout the `master` branch.
+1. If necessary, merge new features into the `master` branch.
-1. Merge new features from `develop`.

     **[Build]**
-1. Bump the version number in `version.txt`.
-1. Commit, and create a tag named as the version number prefixed with `v` (for *version*).
+1. Create a tag named as the new version number prefixed with `v` (for *version*).
 1. Run the `main.py` python script to create the new `.apkg` package file.

     **[Release to AnkiWeb]**